isabella232/kubernetes-operator/docs/Monitoring.md

 description: Monitoring
 ---

-[Aerospike Monitoring Stack](https://docs.aerospike.com/docs/tools/monitorstack/index.md) can be used to enable monitoring and alerting for Aerospike clusters deployed by the Aerospike Kubernetes Operator.
+The [Aerospike Monitoring Stack](https://docs.aerospike.com/docs/tools/monitorstack/index.html) is a useful way to enable monitoring and alerts for Aerospike clusters deployed by the Aerospike Kubernetes Operator.

 ## Add Aerospike Prometheus Exporter Sidecar

 Add the exporter as a sidecar to each Aerospike server pod using the [PodSpec configuration](Cluster-configuration-settings.md#pod-spec).
-For example,

 ```yaml
 spec: